common-workflow-language/user_guide/_episodes/14-runtime.md

 exercises: 0
 questions:
 - "How do I create required input files from input parameters at runtime?"
+- "How do I invoke a script rather than just a simple command line?"
+- "How do I make inputs available to my script?"
 objectives:
 - "Learn how to create files on the fly during runtime."
+- "Learn how to use expressions in bash scripts."
 keypoints:
 - "Use `InitialWorkDirRequirement` to specify input files that need to be created during tool runtime."